 We will look for different markers in these samples to help us increase our knowledge and understanding about eczema and the current treatments.
 Markers can be anything in the sample which tells us about your child’s eczema or treatment.
 Some of these markers are genetic, so we will test the DNA in your child’s samples.
 We will test for changes in genes, including filaggrin, which has a known link to eczema.
 We will also test the RNA (similar to DNA) in your child’s samples, and this will tell us which genes are switched ‘on’ and ‘off’.
 We think this will help us predict how well your child will respond to a treatment.

-This study involves the collaboration of leading dermatology clinics, University research laboratories and industrial partners.
-All collaborators have specific expertise in analysing the samples we ask for, and therefore the samples we obtain from your child will be sent to a number of different research centres, and in some cases this may be outside of the UK/Ireland or even Europe.
+This study involves service providers and collaboration with leading dermatology clinics, University research laboratories and industrial partners.
+All service providers/collaborators have specific expertise in analysing the samples we ask for, and therefore the samples we obtain from your child will be sent to a number of different research centres, and in some cases this may be outside of the UK/Ireland or even Europe.

 All samples will be labelled by the local hospital staff, who will remove the personal details other than initials and store them securely in accordance with the Human Tissue Act and to national and local healthcare Research Governance guidelines.
 Subsequently the samples may be analysed by the local hospital team, or shipped by courier or special post to another laboratory linked to the study (for example King’s College London).
-The researchers testing these samples will not have access to personal details other than the initials and study number.
-The study number is the code linking your child’s samples & clinical information.
+The researchers testing these samples will not have access to personal details other than the initials and study code.
+The study code links your child’s samples & clinical information.
 Only staff members involved in this project will have access to the samples.
 We plan to store the biological samples for the duration of this study.
-Afterwards we plan to store your child’s study code, pseudo-anonymised information (this may include genetic data) and pseudo-anonymised samples for future research into skin disease.
+Afterwards we plan to store your child’s study code, clinical information (this may include genetic data) and samples for future research into skin disease.
 In the consent form you will be asked if you are happy to give permission for the storage and analyses of samples in future studies, not covered by the present research proposal.
 Such studies will have had to be approved by a Research Ethics Committee.
 If you do not consent to this point, the samples will be discarded at the end of this study.